gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "Thank you kindly," the square man said.
-"I'm just in from South Georgia, and it seems that my luggage went missing in transit.
+"I'm just in from South Georgia, and find myself in need of a place to stay for a few days.
-I don't suppose you could recommend somewhere I could stay for a few days that isn't too expensive?"
+I don't suppose you could recommend somewhere that isn't too expensive?"
+He spread his hands apologetically.
+"It seems that my luggage went missing in transit."

 "Oh you poor *cho*," Little Mrs. Sandhu clucked sympathetically.